 Peer-to-peer based TA among HIV/AIDS organizations domestically and internationally.

-The Access, Care, and Engagement Technical Assistance (ACE TA) Center builds the capacity of the RWHAP community to navigate the changing health care landscape and help people with HIV to access and use their health coverage to improve health outcomes.
+- Capacity building for the Ryan White HIV/AIDS Program (RWHAP) community to navigate the changing health care landscape and help people with HIV to access and use their health coverage to improve health outcomes.

 HIV Care Innovations

-- SPNS initiative suporitn the expansion of HCV prevention, testing, care, and treatment capacity and coordination efforts to link people with HIV into HCV care.
+- SPNS initiative supporting the expansion of HCV prevention, testing, care, and treatment capacity and coordination efforts to link people with HIV into HCV care.

 SPNS project to produce and evaluate four linkage and retention intervention packages on jails, buprenorphine, peers, and patient navigation.
 TA provided to selected RWHAP demonstration sites.
 Packages available.
 Active 2015-2020.

 Implementation and evaluation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.
 Focus on transgender women, Black MSM, behavioral health integration, addressing trauma.
 TA provided to 26 RWHAP agencies.
 Active 2017-2021.